Helene Michaud | Certified Coach

 I suggest making a wish list of places you want to go and things you want to do, like taking a course or picking up a new (or old) hobby.
 You don’t need to complete the list, but if you wake up one morning and are bored, you have a list of things you can do.
 I crossed off most items on my list over the past year.
 I still need to be productive, but I’m also learning to enjoy not always rushing to get things done.

-Whether you are 12 months, 6 months or a few weeks into retirement connect with us so we can help you transition smoothly.
+Whether you are 12 months, 6 months, or a few weeks into retirement, connect with me so I can help you transition smoothly.